 Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a religious discrimination case.
 Eric Bachman, Chair of the Firm’s Discrimination Practice, has substantial experience litigating precedent-setting individual and class action discrimination cases.
 His wins include a $100 million settlement in a disparate impact Title VII class action and a $16 million class action settlement against a major grocery chain.
-Having served as Senior Trial Attorney in the Civil Rights Division of the Department of Justice and as lead or co-counsel in numerous jury trials, Bachman is trial-tested and ready to fight for you to obtain the relief that you deserve.
+Having served as Special Litigation Counsel in the Civil Rights Division of the Department of Justice and as lead or co-counsel in numerous jury trials, Bachman is trial-tested and ready to fight for you to obtain the relief that you deserve.

 Bachman writes frequently on employment discrimination issues at the Glass Ceiling Discrimination Blog.

 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.
 Contact us today to find out how we can help you with a religious discrimination case.
 To schedule a preliminary consultation, click here or call us at (202) 262-8959 or (202) 769-1681.